-The unaudited interim consolidated financial statements follow the same accounting policies as the most recent annual audited consolidated financial statements.
+The unaudited interim consolidated financial statements follow the same accounting policies as the most recent annual audited consolidated financial statements except as discussed below.
 The interim consolidated financial statements note disclosures do not include all of those required by IFRS applicable for annual consolidated financial statements.
 Accordingly, these interim consolidated financial statements should be read in conjunction with the Company's audited annual consolidated financial statements for the year ended December 31, 2016.